Aulacephalodon: Paleoecology

 Aulacephalodon specimens have been found in Cistecephalus zone sediments of South Africa.
 The terrain of the Cistecephalus zone is thought to be a lowland composed of vast floodplains, with many traversing streams that crossed the landscape.
 The climate of the Beaufort Group during the Late Permian was semi-arid, with seasonal rainfall.
 While the overall climate of the Cistecephalus zone was not suitable for diverse environments, this zone was the height of genetic diversity of dicynodonts.
 Aulacephalodon occupied over 86% of the rich localities of the Cistecephalus zone, suggesting the habitat during this time was extremely suitable for Aulacephalodon.
 Recent biostratigraphy of the Beaufort Group has marked the lower boundary of the Cistecephalus assemblage zone by the first appearance of Aulacephalodon and the first appearance of Cistecephalus.
 This more specific boundary is the result of a refined biozonation map and new technology that allows for more accurate geographic information data (GIS).

-Possible explanation for extinction
+Extinction

-Some paleontologists suggest that the end-Permian tetrapod extinctions, including Aulacephalodon, may have been caused by lowered atmospheric oxygen concentrations, resulting in both environmental and organismal hypoxia.
-The increase in size of the internal nares and secondary palate would decrease the respiratory efficiency of large anomodont therapsids, such as Aulacephalodon.
-Comparison of Triassic and late-Permian therapsids shows an increase in separation between the buccal and nasal cavities and larger internal nares in Triassic therapsids, demonstrating an increased efficiency of oxygen transport in a lower-oxygen environment.
-An important caveat to this explanation for extinction is that hypoxia is most likely one of many compounding environmental factors that led to the end-Permian tetrapod extinction.
+Aulacephalodon went would go extinct during the turnover event that separated the lower and upper subzones of the Daptocephalus Assemblage Zone.
+This turnover event was the result of aridification which saw the decline of which saw the decline of lacustrine floodplains, which were replaced by well-drained floodplains.
+Following its extinction, Aulacephalodon would have been replaced by large herbivores such as Lystrosaurus maccaigi.